Preparing for Politics at University: Reading, Oxbridge Interview Questions 2024

 Personal Statement

-U2’s Oxbridge-educated mentors have a close insight into what admissions tutors like to see in a Politics (or Joint Honours) personal statement, and can help students to convey their skills, motivations, and long term goals, in order to stand out from other applicants.
+U2’s Oxbridge-educated mentors have a close insight into what admissions tutors like to see in a Politics personal statement (or a joint honours one!) and can help students to convey their skills, motivations, and long term goals, in order to stand out from other applicants.
 The statement should be the candidates own work, but our mentors will provide direction and guide you through the process of content building and writing.
 We offer offline drafting as well as tuition sessions.

 Oxbridge Politics Mentoring